amunro15/Redux-Essentials-Social-Media/README.md

 # Redux Essentials Tutorial Example

-This project contains the setup and code from the "Redux Essentials" tutorial in the Redux docs ( https://redux.js.org/tutorials/essentials/part-1-overview-concepts ).
+This project includes the setup and completed code from the "Redux Essentials" tutorial in the Redux docs ( https://redux.js.org/tutorials/essentials/part-1-overview-concepts ).

-The `master` branch has a single commit that already has the initial project configuration in place.
-You can use this to follow along with the instructions from the tutorial.

 The `tutorial-steps` branch has the actual code commits from the tutorial.
 You can look at these to see how the official tutorial actually implements each piece of functionality along the way.